alextanhongpin/go-learn/generics.md

 ## Generic Set

 Sets has many applications when designing applications.
 With generics, we do not need to implement Set for all the different types.
+Note that the example below is not complete, there are several set methods that are still missing such as `Difference`, `Union` etc.

 ```go
 package main